 25. Our doctrinal formation includes all areas from philosophy to theology, to canon law, and so on.
-By means of this training, which in the case of Numeraries, and many Associates, covers programs that are taught at the pontifical universities, we help to ensure that at every level of society there are people determined to give a living witness to the Gospel in word and deed, always prepared, as St Peter writes, to make a defence to anyone who calls you to account for the hope that is in you (1 Pet 3:15).
+By means of this training, which in the case of Numeraries, and many Associates, covers programs that are taught at the pontifical universities, we help to ensure that at every level

-&lt;sup>58 John Paul II, Apostolic Exhortation Christifideles Laici, 30 December 1988, 60.
+&lt;sup>58 John Paul II, Apostolic Exhortation Christifideles Laici, December 30, 1988, 60.